nimiq/developer-center/migration/faqs.md

 #### I pre-registered as a validator but forgot to run the activation tool/send the readiness transaction within the activation window.
 Can I recover my validator?

 Your validator will still be included in the validator list and you can access to it once you migrate.
 However, if you are selected to produce a block and fail to do so because you didn't launch the tool in time, you will face penalties for the block you skipped to produce.
 Once you realize the oversight, you can run the activation tool to migrate the state and history and build the genesis block, and reactivate your validator via sending a transaction to the migrated PoS chain.

+#### Do I still need to run the activation tool after the PoS is running?

+No, the activation tool is specifically designed to migrate the PoW state and establish the genesis block for the PoS chain.
+Once this is done, the genesis block will be committed to the repository, making the migration tool no longer necessary.
+From this point on, you can simply follow the steps to run a validator.

 #### Can I withdraw my NIM deposit after pre-registration?